SportBeep.com

 Related news

+The Blue Jays occupy a unique place as the only surviving Canadian team in the major leagues.
 Canada’s first MLB franchise was the Montreal Expos, but they had limited on-field success before ownership challenges and dismal attendance forced a relocation and rebrand as the Washington Nationals.
-After the Jays beat the Mariners in a do-or-die game 7, Blue Jays manager John Schneider — who was born in New Jersey — was asked if the World Series might become a US-Canada grudge match given lingering bilateral tensions.
+After the Blue Jays beat the Mariners in a do-or-die game seven, manager John Schneider — who was born in New Jersey — was asked if the World Series might become a US-Canada grudge match given lingering bilateral tensions.
 “We’ll see.
 I know it will be the Blue Jays versus the Dodgers,” Schneider told reporters.
-“But I know that these guys in there know that they’re representing the country too,” he added.
+“But I know that these guys in there know that they’re representing the country too.”

-For Jays fan Chris Kitowski, who has watched several playoff games at a packed Toronto sports bar, Trump’s actions — including a trade war that threatens thousands of Canadian jobs — have added energy to the World Series.
-“There’s a confrontation happening between Canada and the US,” the 60-year-old told AFP.
+For Blue Jays fan Chris Kitowski, who has watched several playoff games at a packed Toronto sports bar, Trump’s actions have added energy to the World Series.
+“There’s a confrontation happening between Canada and the US,” the 60-year-old told AFP, speaking before Trump’s latest threats.
 Now there’s a “confrontation over the American national sport,” he said, adding that the timing was “perfect.”

 – National pride –